piyushgupta214/CatDigitalLabs/README.md

 * For Data and network related operations, ngrx is good choice to go with so we can flow data in one direction.

+# FINAL SUBMISSION

+As per the given task, project is completed...

+* When user launch the app, he will redirect to  "Request Equipment" Page.
+* User can tap on "Cat Digital Labs" icon to navigate to see all the available "Catalog".
+* User can tap on any "Catalog" to see "subcategory" item.
+* User can select any subcategory to check the request equipment detail - it will present as a modal.